cesca95/TeleoperatedGroundRobot/README.md

 ### Kinect-Unity-Oculus Setup

-1. Follow the README in the Unity folder
+1. Follow the README in the Unity branch

 ### Compilation and running